amberbiology/scribl/paper/paper.md

 \autoref{scribl-examples}.
 Currently, the literature source for `scribl` input can be either a remote Zotero database, or a file export from a local Zotero installation.
-Once the Zotero data has been parsed, the resulting graph data structure can be then be exported for use in graph database platforms. `scribl` also supports the incremental updating of the graph database as new Zotero entries come in (\autoref{fig:scribl-workflow}).
+Once the Zotero data has been parsed, the resulting graph data structure can then be exported for use in graph database platforms. `scribl` also supports the incremental updating of the graph database as new Zotero entries come in (\autoref{fig:scribl-workflow}).

 ![Two major workflows for the `scribl` software: creating a new graph database (left) and updating an existing one (right).
 The workflow contains a step that identifies possible syntactic errors in `scribl` statements so that they can be fixed in the Zotero database before database generation.
 Note that "Zotero csv export" could be replaced by a query to a remote Zotero library  \label{fig:scribl-workflow}](scribl-workflow.png){ width=104% }

-`scribl` functions can be accessed programatically through writing a Python script that calls the `scribl` API, or via the included command-line program `scribl`.
+`scribl` functions can be accessed programmatically by writing a Python script that calls the `scribl` API, or via the included command-line program `scribl`.